lyubenovadessi/QuizGame/README.md

 A fun and interactive command-line quiz built in Python.
 This project tests your knowledge through multiple-choice or true/false questions and tracks your score as you play.

-# ✨ Features
+# ✨ Features - improved
-  - Interactive question-and-answer gameplay
-  - Automatically loads questions from external data (quiz_data.py)
+- 💬 Live question feed — questions are fetched in real time from an online API - Open Trivia Database
+- 🧩 True/False interface — intuitive and easy to use
+- 💯 Live scoring system — see your score update after every answer
+- 🟩🟥 Instant feedback — green for correct answers, red for incorrect
+- 🚀 Auto-progress — automatically loads the next question
-  - Keeps track of your score throughout the quiz
+- 🏁 End screen — shows your final score and stops the quiz gracefully
-  - Provides instant feedback after each question
-  - Displays a custom ASCII logo banner (from quiz_logo.py)
+- 🎨 Clean and modern Tkinter UI
-  - Structured using Object-Oriented Programming (OOP) principles
+- ⚙️ Structured using Object-Oriented Programming (OOP) principles

 # ⚙️ How to Run
 1. Clone or download this repository